-Students must complete both steps in this process by Monday 15th June.
+Students must complete both steps in this process by Monday 20th June.

-Step Information Step 1 Edval WebChoice Online Form Students will complete an online survey in Edval WebChoice (see instructions below) to indicate their course preferences.
+Step Information Step 1 Edval WebChoice Online Form Students will complete an online survey in Edval WebChoice (pages 7 and 8 to indicate their course preferences.
 The survey will be sent via email.
 Once students have completed and submitted the online survey, they will receive a digital confirmation.
-Step 2 Hard Copy Form Students will also be asked to complete a hard copy survey (see below).
+Step 2 Hard Copy Form Students will also be asked to complete a hard copy survey (see page 9).